world4jason/RegLink/README.md

 cython

 ## Checkpoints
-checkpoints are avaiable at [Google Drive](https://drive.google.com/open?id=1oDsLlv0_l8_Uz7T3raGI0xTEg3dtFKsV), the checkpoints are pre-trained on ICDAR MLT 2017, and finetuned on Total-Text. move the three files "checkpoints/resnet_v1_50-model.ckpt-0.meta", "checkpoints/resnet_v1_50-model.ckpt-0.index", and "checkpoints/resnet_v1_50-model.ckpt-0.data-00000-of-00001" to the ./checkpoints folder.
+Checkpoints for Total-Text are avaiable at [Total-Text](https://drive.google.com/open?id=1oDsLlv0_l8_Uz7T3raGI0xTEg3dtFKsV), the checkpoints are pre-trained on ICDAR MLT 2017, ICDAR 2015, ICDAR 2013, and finetuned on Total-Text.
+Unzip it and move the three files to the ./checkpoints folder.

+Checkpoints for ICDAR 2015 are avaiable at [ICDAR 2015](https://drive.google.com/open?id=1mbTj6vCK7BhmyTmuc1EfPFijamFpLbWsV), the checkpoints are pre-trained on ICDAR MLT 2017, ICDAR 2015, ICDAR 2013, and finetuned on ICDAR 2015.
+Unzip it and move the three files to the ./checkpoints folder.

 ## Make
 before runing the code, please: